pgalatic/thesis/README.md

 ## Known Issues / Future Work

 * Because of an interaction between Python's subprocess and the optical flow calculations, a benign message `error: unexpected parameter '|'` is often printed.
+* If the shared filesystem runs out of memory, the program may loop endlessly trying to create the same optical flow or stylization images, because Python's open(fname, 'x') will execute successfully.

 ## References